source-foundry/Woffle/README.md

 ## Usage

 Drag and drop one or more ttf or otf font files onto the Woffle GUI window after you open it.
-The compiled woff and woff2 files are located in the directory where your original fonts were located.
+The compiled woff and woff2 files are located in the directory where your original fonts are located.
+The original font files are not altered in any fashion during this process.

 ## License